Hi there, I'm Kai Xiang!

 Work: My background is in peace and security, journalism, and public speaking.

-Currently: I am the Communications Officer of the International Centre for Counter-Terrorism – The Hague (ICCT), where I lead the organisation's public engagement and digital strategy.
+Most recently: I was the Communications Officer of the International Centre for Counter-Terrorism (ICCT), where I led the organisation's public engagement and digital strategy.

 Previously: my experiences include a brief stint in the Yahoo Singapore newsroom, interning at the Global Partnership for the Prevention of Armed Conflict (GPPAC), and organising and representing various debate societies.